 a) What training have staff supporting special educational needs had and what is planned?

-The SENCO will attend the annual SENCO conference organised by the Local Authority.
-LSAs can access training put in place to develop their training needs and that of the Academy.
+The SENCo attends the regular SENCo forums organised by the Local Authority.
+LSAs can access in-school training in order to develop their training needs and those of the Academy.
 Learning Support Assistants at the Academy come from a variety of backgrounds with many being skilled professionals and/or graduates.
-They have gained different levels of experience and expertise being able to develop on existing knowledge to work effectively and efficiently with the students as their needs change, we therefore use various methods of teaching when working with our students.
+They work effectively and efficiently with the SEN students.
 All of our team are passionate and committed in supporting the inclusive nature of the Academy.

 b) What specialist services and expertise are available or accessed by the school?

 The Academy purchases the services of an Educational Psychologist Service (EPS).

 We consult with and refer students to the LA and the Child and Family Consultation Services (CFCS).These requests for referrals are taken back to the teams and decisions are made by the services as to how best to support the Academy / student.

 The following services will be involved as and when is necessary: (This is not exhaustive).

 - Social Care